 Opened with the inauguration of Gwangju-Songjeong Station, Songjeong Station Market has been a local staple since 1913, originally serving as the go-to destination for essential items and fresh produce for decades.

 However, the rise of supermarkets in the 1990s led to a decline in traditional market foot traffic.
 To rejuvenate Songjeong Station Market and showcase its unique charm, it was redesigned around the theme of time.
+This thoughtful transformation breathed new life into the area, creating a visually appealing space that bridges the past and the present.

 Conveniently located just across the street from Gwangju-Songjeong KTX Station, the 1913 Songjeong Station Market now boasts a fresh and inviting atmosphere with its modern architecture and informative signboards narrating various shops' history.

-Visitors can savor classic market foods like hotteok (hot griddle cakes), kieran bap (rice with egg), and eomuk (fish cake) while immersing themselves in local history, making Songjeong Station Market a flavorful and engaging stop on your Gwangju itinerary.
+Visitors can savor classic street foods like hotteok (hot griddle cakes), kieran bap (rice with egg), and eomuk (fish cake) while immersing themselves in local history, making Songjeong Station Market a flavorful and engaging stop on your Gwangju itinerary.

 Address: 38 Songjeong-ro 16beon-gil, Gwangsan-gu, Gwangju, South Korea